yasserfarouk/negmas/docs/overview.rst

       the library including mixins for logging.
    -  **inout** Provides functions to load and store XML Genius domains and utility functions.
+   -  **java** [Depricated] Provides an interface to JNegMAS allowing agents and negotiators to be developed in Java.
    -  **tournaments** Supports creating and running tournaments to compare agents and negotiators.
    -  **checkpoints** Supports saving and reloading world simulations